Henning Scheich

-Henning Scheich (born 12 May 1942 in Wuppertal) is a German brain researcher and psychiatrist.
+Henning Scheich (12 May 1942 – 30 May 2025) was a German brain researcher and psychiatrist.
 He was director of the Leibniz Institute for Neurobiology until 2010 and head of the institute department until 2013.
-Since 2014 he serves as the chairman of an emeritus group at the institute.
-He has made substantial contributions to the field of brain research, in particular on the mechanisms of perception, behaviour and their adaptability.
-Within the framework of the Gottfried Wilhelm Leibniz Science Association he has exerted a lasting influence on the German community of researchers.

-Life
+Life and career

 After finishing school at the Geschwister-Scholl-Gymnasium in Düsseldorf, Scheich studied medicine and philosophy at the University of Cologne (1961–63), at Munich (1963–64 and 1965–66) and Montpellier, France (1964–65).
 He concluded his medicine studies with the State examination at the University of Munich in 1966.

 From 1967 to 1969 Scheich worked as a PhD student on the human electroencephalogram (EEG) at the Max Planck Institute for Psychiatry Munich in the department run by Otto Detlev Creutzfeldt.
 He completed his PhD degree with highest praise (summa cum laude) in 1969.
 While working on his PhD, he published a series of scientific works on the physiology of the visual system of cats.

 From 1969 to 1972 Scheich served as post-doctoral student under Theodore H. Bullock at the University of California in San Diego, USA.
 Here he participated in the research on the Jamming avoidance response, a characteristic of Behavioral communication among electric fish and on its neurophysiological foundations.
 From 1972 to 1974 Scheich led a research group at the Max Planck Institute for Biophysical Chemistry, Göttingen, on the subject of acoustic communication.